-- Procure off-site renewable power, including through renewable energy credits (RECs) and power purchase agreements (PPAs)
+- Procure off-site renewable power, including through renewable energy credits (RECs), utility supplier green power options, and power purchase agreements (PPAs).

-During 2018, our main tactics to reduce energy use included a multi-site boiler optimization project, chiller optimization, retro-commissioning, conversion to LED lighting, and lighting control upgrades.
-Our energy team is collaborating with site operation teams that are replacing end-of-life equipment, to confirm that new high efficiency equipment is being installed.
+During 2019, our main tactics to reduce energy use included a multi-site chiller plant optimization initiative, compressed air optimization, smart building initiatives, retro-commissioning, conversion to LED lighting, and lighting control upgrades.
+Our energy team collaborates with site operations teams that are replacing end-of-life equipment, to confirm that new high efficiency equipment is being installed.
 All new construction will comply with the HP Green and Smart Construction Playbook and the LEED v4 Gold Standard.
-In 2018, we implemented 29 projects at 12 locations, projected to save 8,500 MWh annually.
+In 2019, we implemented 29 projects at 18 locations, projected to save 8,700 MWh annually.

 Business travel, commuting and auto fleet

 To reduce emissions, we provide low-impact travel choices for our employees through collaboration with our travel providers, planning tools, and initiatives such as the Zipcar vehicle share program at our headquarters in Palo Alto, California, United States.

 In 2019, employee business travel generated 70,000 tonnes of CO2e emissions, flat from 2018.
 Commuting generated 200,000 tonnes of CO2e emissions, also the same as the prior year.
 Our company fleet accounted for 33,000 tonnes of CO2e emissions, an increase of 3% compared to 2018, due to a 10% increase of the overall fleet size.